Frequently Asked Questions

 You sign up.
 We send you a heads up.
 Then we send you a form to submit all your goods.
 We organize your materials on site, design you a one sheet, upload one sheet and other necessary materials to our database as a fluid press kit, manually (via human) route your tour/gigs while calculating mileage, drive time, and estimated fuel cost, design a template for your email campaigns that reflects and reinforces your one sheet and web presence, and build several targeted and dated email campaigns.
 We send out emails in mass batches several times: Six months out, six months minus two weeks out (follow-up), four months out, four months minus two weeks out (follow-up), three months out, three months minus two weeks out (follow-up), two months out, two months minus two weeks out (follow-up), one month out, one month minus two weeks out (follow-up), two weeks out, one week out, and beginning of tour.
 As each batch gets sent, we monitor the emails to see which recipients are being responsive and send them messages accordingly.

 There is even more to it, but that is the gist and no one really likes reading about boring processes that much except us.
-We include additional services when you sign-up for one of the "per gig" booking services--Tour Foundations or The Cul-de-sac--where we hit the phones and message the strange people that ONLY use Facebook to book gigs.
+We can include additional services when you sign-up for one of the "per gig" booking services--Regional Tour Package--where we hit the phones and message the strange people that ONLY use Facebook to book gigs.
 The phones and Facebook thing is an ongoing process and starts pretty much as soon as the emails start going out.
 That's an hourly rate though, and can get pretty expensive if you're using a spray-and-pray booking approach.
 And we can't even guarantee results for that, just a log of our work.

 There you have it.
 There is probably more to it than we've revealed here, but this should give you an idea of how seriously we take our business of putting more artists in more venues for more money.
 You can check out Our Process here.